Je me souviens: Meaning

-Taché appears not to have left an explanation of the motto's intended meaning but he wrote a letter to the deputy minister of public works, Siméon Lesage, that showed what he intended to accomplish with the statues on the building's façade and described what they were intended to remind people of.
+Taché appears not to have left an explanation of the motto's intended meaning but he wrote a letter to the deputy minister of public works, Siméon Le Sage, that showed what he intended to accomplish with the statues on the building's façade and described what they were intended to remind people of.

 All around the Parliament building, there are 24 statues of historical figures.
 They originally included founders (Jacques Cartier, Samuel de Champlain, and de Maisonneuve); clerics (de Laval, de Brébeuf, Marquette, and Olier); military figures (de Frontenac, Wolfe, de Montcalm, and de Levis); First Nations Peoples; French governors (D'Argenson, de Tracy, de Callières, de Montmagny, d'Ailleboust, de Vaudreuil); and, in the words of Taché, "some English governors the most sympathetic to our nationality" (Murray, Dorchester, Prevost, and Bagot), and Lord Elgin, who was given a special place for he was seen as an important player in obtaining "responsible government".
 Taché left empty spaces to allow future generations to add their own statues.

 His contemporaries, however, offered their own interpretations, including historian Thomas Chapais and civil servant Ernest Gagnon.

 Chapais, during a speech given for the occasion of the unveiling of a bronze statue honouring de Lévis, on June 24, 1895, said:

 The province of Quebec has a motto of which she is proud and which she likes enough to carve it on her monuments and palaces.
 This motto has only three words: Je me souviens; but these three words, in their simple economy of expression, are worth more than the most eloquent speeches.
 Yes, we remember.
 We remember the past and its lessons, the past and its misfortunes, the past and its glories.

 In 1896, Gagnon wrote that the motto "admirably sums up the raison d'être of Champlain and Maisonneuve's Canada as a distinct province in the confederation."